amcode21/Privacy-vCard-Gen/README.md

 Easy way to create virtual credit cards on the VISA Privacy platform No CAPTCHA solving required

+## Quick Note
+- I take NO responsibility for ANYTHING that happens to your Privacy account
+- Privacy allows the creation of a total of **12 cards in a 24-hour period**
+- Privacy allows the creation of a total of **36 cards in a 30-day period**
 ### To add to your computer...
 - CD to Desktop in terminal, and type `git clone https://github.com/coder486/Privacy-vCard-Gen.git`
 - CD to `Privacy-vCard-Gen` in Desktop